 Some populations studies have shown that over 80% of young adults from endemic regions of North America have been previously infected by Histoplasma capsulatum 4.

-Features interrogated in the history should include travel to endemic areas as well as exposures significant populations of bats and birds.
+Features interrogated in the history should include travel to endemic areas as well as exposures to significant populations of bats and birds.

 acute pulmonary histoplasmosis